Translations (Localization)

 By default, the Digital survey localization feature identifies languages based on IETF language tags in the format language-country, where language and country are each a two letter code separated by a dash.
 For example en-uk is English language from the country United Kingdom, or pt-br is Portuguese language from Brazil, and so on.

 Each localized survey has a default language that defines the initial version that is displayed if no other matching language is detected.
-By default, when a localized survey is the candidate to be displayed, Digital selects a translation depending on the language and country reported by the respondee's locale.
+By default, when a localized survey is the candidate to be displayed, Digital selects a translation depending on the language and country reported by the respondent's locale.
 For example, if the locale language is set to Spanish and there is a Spanish translation, Digital displays the survey text in Spanish.
 The country is used as a secondary identifier, a survey with translations into Portuguese from both Portugal and Brazil is shown to users in each country as appropriate.

 If a localized survey is triggered and there is not a matching country, but there is a match to a language then this translation is used.
 For example, a suppose a survey has a translation into the Spanish language (sp) but there is not a Spanish Argentinian (sp-ar) translation.
 If the locale is sp-ar then although the translation does not match the country, it first falls back to using the matching country - the Spanish translation, before falling back to using the default language.